jcrooks33/palona/README.md

 npm run dev

-The frontend will run on http://localhost:5173 (or whatever port is open for you) and communicates with the Flask backend.
+The frontend will run on http://localhost:5173 and communicates with the Flask backend.

 <br>